rogerpadilla/prouter/README.md

 var Router = prouter.Router;

 Router.use('/', function(req) {

 }).use('/login', function(req) {

 }).use('/signup', function(req) {

+}).use('/users/:username', function(req) {

 }).use('/about', function (req) {
   console.log(req);
   // {params: {}, query: {}, path: 'about', oldPath: ''}
 }).use(function() {

 });

-// Initialize the Router with custom options (same as default for the example).
+// Initialize the Router with custom options (same as default for this example).
-Router.listen({root: '/', usePushState: false, hashChange: true, silent: false});
+Router.listen({
+  root: '/', // base path for the handlers.
+  usePushState: false, // is pushState of history API desired?
+  hashChange: true, // is hashChange desired?
+  silent: false // should the router try to load handlers for the current path?
+});

 Router.navigate('/about');